prioritizr/prioritizr/docs/articles/package_overview.md

 ![](package_overview_files/figure-html/unnamed-chunk-73-1.png) \*
-**Hierarchical**: This approach involves solving an optimization problem for each objective in a hierarchical (lexicographic) manner, wherein those associated with a higher priority are solved before those with a lower priority (López Jaimes *et al.* 2011).
+**Hierarchical**: This approach involves solving an optimization problem for each objective in a hierarchical (lexicographic) manner.
+In particular, it solves optimization problems based on an order of priority, wherein those associated with a higher priority are solved before those with a lower priority (López Jaimes *et al.* 2011).
 By default, the order of priority is based on the order of problems in the [`multi_problem()`](https://prioritizr.net/reference/multi_problem.md) object.
 To express trade-offs, this approach uses relative tolerance (`rel_tol`) parameters that allow the optimization process to degrade